Explore Jobs

 38 Newgrange Rd.

-I’m pleased to recommend Josh Parker for the Teller position at JP Bank.
-I have known Josh for over half a decade now, and this summer I had the privilege of working with Josh in our BD Bank Graduate Program, where I watched him excel at his work.
-With that in mind, I know he is highly qualified for a position at your bank.
+I am pleased to recommend Josh Parker for the Teller position at JP Bank.
+Having known Josh for over five years and having worked with him in our BD Bank Graduate Program this summer, I can confidently affirm his qualifications for your bank.

-Without hesitation, I am happy to recommend Josh for this position, as I know he would be an incredible asset to your company.
-If you have any questions, please feel free to contact me at anewberry@mail.com or (111) 111-1111.
+I wholeheartedly recommend Josh for this position, as I believe he would be an incredible asset to your team.
+Should you have any questions, please feel free to contact me at anewberry@mail.com or (111) 111-1111.

 Sincerely,